Join us for a live Q&A on the early warning signs of dementia with Dr. Macie P. Smith on 4/15 at 12 PM PST.

 Transitioning to memory care

-Safety, security, and socialization are provided at both types of residences.
+Safety, security and socialization are provided at both types of residences.
 There are, however, key differences between assisted living and memory care facilities.

 What’s Life Like in Assisted Living?

 People in assisted living benefit from socialization opportunities, health and wellness activities, and help with household and personal management.
-They may share a room with another resident, or have a private apartment of their own with a kitchen.
+They may share a room with another resident or have a private apartment of their own with a kitchen.

 What’s Life Like In Memory Care?

-Supervision and security is available 24/7.
+Supervision and security are available 24/7.
 One of the concerns you may have for your parent is that they’ll wander off and get lost accidentally.
 Memory care facilities are equipped with safeguards and safety features that prohibit this from happening.

 The floorplans in memory care facilities also differ from assisted living.
 They may feature color-coded floors or walls and other features that reduce wandering and lessen confusion.